-The Trial Explorer contains trial research data and information from contributing researchers and organisations across Australia.
+The OFT search interface contains trial research data and information from contributing researchers and organisations across Australia.
 Each trial project may contain summary information, trial reports, trial results, soil tests, climate conditions and related links.
-Information on using the Trial Explorer is presented below in three sections.
+Information on using the search interface is presented below in three sections.

-Trial projects on the Trial Explorer can be refined to display relevant trial information by using the map search, the keyword search and using search filters.
+Trial projects in the search interface can be refined to display relevant trial information by using the map search, the keyword search and using search filters.

 The map search function allows users to refine trial projects by geographic location.
 This can be done in two ways as detailed below.

 - Zoom to a selected area by holding the 'Shift' button and clicking and dragging over the target area of the map.
 Clicking and dragging without holding 'Shift' will pan across the map.
 With the desired geographic area displayed, there are two ways to show the trial projects displayed.
 Click the dots on the map, which represent the trial sites, to display links to the trial projects at that site, or click ‘Apply Filters’ to the left of the map to show the results in the standard list format below the map.
 To refresh the map either refresh the browser page (Ctrl+R), or click ‘Options’ in the map window, and select ‘All of Australia’ from the ‘Zoom to’ drop down menu.